Rangkasbitung

-It is the site of the Multatuli Museum, a history museum which opened in 2018.
+It is the site of the Multatuli Museum, a history museum that opened in 2018.

+Communities

+Rangkasbitung District is sub-divided into five urban kelurahan and eleven rural villages (desa).
+These are listed below (the 5 kelurahan are distinguished by * after their names) with their areas and their officially-estimated populations as at mid 2023, together with their postcodes.

 Climate

 Rangkasbitung has a tropical rainforest climate (Af) with heavy rainfall year-round.

 Transportation

 The town lies on the road connecting Jakarta, Serpong and Pandeglang.
 It is also connected with western railway line of Java, connecting Jakarta with Serang until Merak.
 The town is served by Jakarta Metrorail.